rfshelley/Documentation/architecture/index.rst

 **Scenario: SmartApps may run across both cloud- and Hub-connected devices**

-As a corollary to the first point above, since there are use cases where devices are not hub-connected, SmartApps might be installed to use one device that is hub-connected, and another device that is cloud-connected, all in the same app.
+As a corollary to the first point above, since there are use cases where devices are not Hub-connected, SmartApps might be installed to use one device that is Hub-connected, and another device that is Cloud-connected, all in the same app.
 In this case, the SmartApp needs to run in the cloud.

 **Scenario: There may be multiple Hubs**

 While the mesh network standards for ZigBee and Z-Wave generally eliminate the need for multiple SmartThings Hubs, we didn’t want to exclude this as a valid deployment configuration for large homes or even business applications of our technology.
-In the multi-hub case, SmartApps that use multiple devices that are split across hubs will run in the cloud in order to simplify the complexity of application deployment.
+In the multi-Hub case, SmartApps that use multiple devices that are split across hubs will run in the cloud in order to simplify the complexity of application deployment.

 **Scenario: External service integration**